georgebabarus/magento-filesystem-extension/docs/source/extension/configuration.rst

     ]

+* directory_prefix
+    * required
+    * string, not empty
-* directory_prefix the prefix on the destination filesystem relative to the root location
+    * the prefix on the destination filesystem relative to the root location
+* overwrite_base_url
+    * not required
+    * bool true/false
-* overwrite_base_url change Magento base url configured in store config with the one configured on driver
+    * change Magento base url configured in store config with the one configured on driver

+* reverse_proxy_path
+    * not required
+    * string, empty allowed
-* reverse_proxy_path if overwrite_base_url is false Magento base url will be prefixed with this path
+    * if overwrite_base_url is false Magento base url will be prefixed with this path

+* fallback_directory
+    * not required
+    * array
-* fallback_directory will contain an array of directory_code and driver_code representing the fallback solution in case the resource is not found in first location
+    * will contain an array of directory_code and driver_code representing the fallback solution in case the resource is not found in first location

 .. _configuration/connection: